 Residential architects often use wallpaper to great effect.
 The key seems to be to limit it to spaces where it can really have an impact.
 Cohen & Hacker Architects in Evanston, Ill., put up a floral William Morris pattern in their conference room.
-In a Twin Cities remodel, Albertsson Hansen Architecture also chose a William Morris design, a blue-and-white vertical pattern, to transform a hallway space.
-And architect Robert Sweet employed a birch tree-patterned wallpaper to gussy up the living room in his own Los Angeles house, shown.
+In a Twin Cities remodel, Albertsson Hansen Architecture also chose a William Morris design--a blue-and-white vertical pattern--to transform a hallway space.
+And designer Robert Sweet employed a birch tree-patterned wallpaper to gussy up the living room in his own Los Angeles house, shown at left.

 Do any of you have favorite wallpaper patterns?
 Images of wallpapered rooms in your own projects?
 I’d love to see them.
-Post a comment below, email me firstname.lastname@example.org, or contact me via Twitter: @mdrueding.
+Post a comment, email me email@example.com , or contact me via Twitter: @mdrueding.